 Decision trees are the most commonly used base technique in classifications.
-To describe the idea of the decision trees a simple data set might be considered:
+To describe the idea of the decision trees, a simple data set might be considered, as presented in figure 1:

 To build a decision tree for the given problem of calling the technical assistance, one might consider constructing a tree where each path from the root to tree leaves represents a separate example xn with a complete set of factors and their values corresponding to the given example.
 This solution would provide the necessary outcome – all examples will be classified correctly.
 However, there are two significant problems: